 Here are some examples of fees and charges you can immediately deduct.

 "The following are settlement fees and closing costs you cannot include in your basis in the property."
 (Which means you expense them.)

 Marginal Tax Rate - The marginal tax rate is the percentage of tax a taxpayer pays on the next dollar earned.
-The marginal rate for each tax payer depends on their income and filing status.
-You may check the details in IRS Publication 17 - Additional Material.
+The marginal rate for each taxpayer depends on their income and filing status.
+You may check the details on the IRS.gov website.

 Capital Gain Tax Rate - If the investor sells the property for more than the "Adjusted Basis" there is a capital gain, and the investor will usually have to pay a capital gain tax.
 Enter the tax rate used to calculate the tax due on the gain.

 The cash flow statement shows your projected capital gain or loss in the "Sold" row in the "Profit and Loss" column.